kjelloh/advent_of_code_2023/README.md

 which is (10000000.0 > 10000000.0) which is *false*!
 The other way around would work - (10000001 > int(10000000.0))
 becomes (10000001 > 10000000) with is *true* as expected :)

+* I learned that C++ is able to feed a single initializer list to two separate member constructors.

+So given the types:

+    using Vector = std::array<Integer, 3>;
+        class Trajectory {
+        public:
+          Vector position; // x0,y0,z0
+          Vector orientation; // dx,dy,dz
+        };

+I can write:

+      Trajectory a{24,13,10,-3,1,2};

+And the compiler will feed the first three values to position and the following three to orientation :)